 MATH 754.
-Intern Teaching in 1962 5.2 Mathematics.
+Intern Teaching in Mathematics.
 (2).
 (Maximum 6).
-This course is designed primarily for Doctor of Arts candidates preparing for a career in college of community college teaching of mathematics.
+This course is designed primarily for Doctor of Arts candidates preparing for a career in college or community college teaching of mathematics.
 It provides experience in supervised practice in college teaching of mathematics.
 Attention is centered on the various aspects of the teaching-learning process and on analysis of self-growth.
 MATH 799.
 Doctoral Dissertation.
 (6-18).
 Required of all Doctoral candidates.